 2. If you are not present at the delivery location, please leave clear instructions, such as a door code for a locked apartment building.

 Unfortunately during this time we cannot ship outside of the listed suburbs of Sydney.
-Alternatively you can pick up from Bellevue Hill for no charge.
+Alternatively you can pick up from Eastgardens for no charge.

 1. Pick Up are available on Tuesday, Wednesday and Thursday between 10am & 3pm.